Geeksltd/GCop/Rules/GCop502.md

 Unused parameters just increase code length and reduce readability of code, so it is better to avoid using them.

-There are cases where the argument must remain for the method signature to comply with an interface or an overriden base method.
-In those cases, to make it clear that the argument is not used, name it as _ or __ or ___ depending on how many such unused arguments exist.
+There are cases where the argument must remain for the method signature to comply with an interface or an overridden base method.
+In those cases, to make it clear that the argument is not used, name it as _ or __ or ___ depending on how many such unused arguments exist

 ## Example